theJYC/bluetooth_debugger/README.md

 A simple automation script that removes the macOS system-generated `com.apple.Bluetooth.plist` file, which causes connection issues (**read**: mouse lag, pairing failure) between Mac computers and its paired Bluetooth devices.

-This program aims to automate the tedious process of manually removing the abovementioned file via the GUI, which takes several additional steps due to the file being admin-locked by default.
+This program, implemented in Bash, Node.js, and Python, aims to automate the tedious process of manually removing the abovementioned file via the GUI, which takes several additional steps due to the file being admin-locked by default.

 [Context](https://stackoverflow.com/questions/20553957/how-can-i-clear-the-corebluetooth-cache-on-macos) & [Source Code](https://github.com/jinyoungch0i/mac_bluetooth_debugger/blob/master/bluetooth-debug.sh)